bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 ## Connection- and link-callbacks

-Operations on the link and connection will return directly and will call the following callbacks when events occur:
+Operations on the link and connection will return immediately and will call the following callbacks when events occur:

 ``` python